-Phoenix is America’s sixth largest city, with a population of over 1.4 million and over 4.2 million in the Phoenix metropolitan area.
-From the deserts, to the stadiums, to the exhibits, and to the theaters, Phoenix offers the perks of a big city with a rustic flair and gorgeous natural views.
-Only in Phoenix can you live in one of the largest cities in the world while enjoying the breathtaking landscapes of the west.
+America’s sixth largest city, Phoenix has a population of over 1.4 million with over 4.2 million in the metropolitan area.
+From the deserts, to the stadiums, to the exhibits, and to the theaters, Phoenix offers the perks of the city with a rustic flair.
+Only in Phoenix can you be in one of the largest cities in the world and then capture the breathtaking landscapes of the west.
 You can live in the rugged terrain like a cowboy, explore your inner spirit through art, or indulge in a five-star spa to live like the wealthy.

 Some of the earliest-known history about the Phoenix area dates back to 700 A.D. when it was known as the Pueblo Grande Ruins.
 There is not much known about the early inhabitants of this area: the society built a thriving community that suddenly disappeared.
 Hundreds of years later, in the mid 19th century, Phoenix began growing out of the valley soil.
 By 1881, Phoenix was incorporated into the United States, and since then has been expanding and has developed into one of the most productive cities in America.